JessikaSolleder/DWR-On-Call/README.md

 # DWR-On-Call
-Alert system for on-call engineer to DWR alert thresholds &amp; automated update featuring key parameters.
+Alert system for on-call engineer and resource for basin conditions and forecasting.